ynotstartups/notes/notes/ideas.md

 ## Random Ideas

+- VIM: start using vim tabs
+  - write down the commands
 - VIM: Use vim-fugitive and build habits of add and commit in vim
   - useful for pushing changes in vim, especially for notes and dotfiles
-- LIFE: Enrich my own README page similar to https://eugeneyan.com/readme/
-  - [readme](./readmereadme.md) - use `gf` to edit
 - LIFE: Keep a brag document for work similar to Create my own README page similar to https://jvns.ca/blog/brag-documents/
-- VIM: Buffer Management, Don't know what Vim buffer I have, use leader B to open the list of buffers?
+- VIM: Buffer Management, Don't know what Vim buffer I have
+  - use leader B to open the list of buffers?
   - it can use as reminder to see what files I am working at too
 - VIM: Visual In Indent
   - useful in markdown, when I want to sort a list of items, such as below, so `viIndent` then `<leader>s` to sort